lineality/Online_Voting_Using_One_Time_Pads/README.md

 - how options are phrased

+## principles of coordination in a context of non-automatic perception and learning

 ## categories of CS operations involved in coordinated decision making
 - are there any undefined-behavior or non-analytic components that are unavoidable?